IOCCC image by Matt Zucker

 JUDGING PROCESS:

-Entries are judged by Leonid A. Broukhis and Landon Curt Noll.
+Submissions are judged by Leonid A. Broukhis and Landon Curt Noll.

-Any information about the authors is not read by the judges until the judging process is complete, and then only from entries that have won an award.
+Any information about the authors is not read by the IOCCC judges until the judging process is complete, and then only from entries that have won an award.
 Because we do not read this information for entries that do not win, we do not know who did not win.

 The above process helps keep us biased for/against any one particular individual.
 Therefore you MUST refrain from putting any information that reveals your identity in your submission.